 Help preserve these moments!

-Your donation will help us continue our critical NZ climbing access and advocacy work
+Donate to help us continue our critical NZ climbing access and advocacy work

-In the 2 years since we began we have worked to preserve the future of Waipari and Wharepapa Rock, gained a trial reopening for Whanganui Bay, submitted on adventure tourismstewardship land and Milford Sound legislation, worked to allow climbing during Covid, and more.
+ACAT exists to improve access to rock climbing and bouldering areas around NZ.
+Since we began we have worked to preserve the future of Waipari and Wharepapa Rock, gained a trial reopening for Whanganui Bay, submitted on adventure tourismstewardship land and Milford Sound legislation, worked to allow climbing during Covid, and more.

 Help us out, donate!